bodo-ai/Bodo/benchmarks/tpch/README.md

 <!-- TODO: describe final cluster settings -->

 Single-node libraries include Polars, DuckDB, and Pandas.
 In addition to these options, the distributed engines Dask, PySpark and Bodo can be run on a single node as well.
-Single node implementations can be found in the `pds-benchmark/queries` directory, which contains Polars, DuckDB and PySpark queries from the [Polars Decision Support Benchmark repo](https://github.com/pola-rs/polars-benchmark) as well as Dask queries from [here](https://github.com/coiled/benchmarks/blob/main/tests/tpch/dask_queries.py) and Bodo queries.
+Single node implementations can be found in the `pds-benchmark/queries` directory, which contains Polars, DuckDB queries from the [Polars Decision Support Benchmark repo](https://github.com/pola-rs/polars-benchmark) as well as Dask queries from [here](https://github.com/coiled/benchmarks/blob/main/tests/tpch/dask_queries.py), Bodo and PySpark (Pandas API) queries.

 To run a specific query for a specific library, you can use the command below (note all commands should be run from the `pds-benchmark` directory):